wiseman-timelord/InfoEventMon/README.md

 - if report is over 30 minutes long, then generate new report.
 - it needs to detect up to 2 graphics cards and upto 3 sound devices (to fit in space).
 - add a drive info option to submenu, limit info per dive or drives to number or do horizontally.
-2. When it produce the "SystemEvents.Log", or the other one, it should then prompt "Select; Open = O, Back = B: "...
-- if open then open the file with notepad.
-- the other text on the page near the bottom needs a little work also.
-- consider using the ".\cache" folder.

 ## Description
 InfoEventMon Will become a tool for, System Information, Device Monitoring, System Events, in one place, it will all be done through cmdlets, so, dont expect much.

 ### Features
 **CPU/Network Monitoring:** Monitor the performance of your, Processor or Network, see `Preview` section below.
-**Application/System Events:** Export recent events to a relevantly relating `ProgramEvents.Txt/SystemEvents.Txt`.
+**Application/System Events:** Export recent events to a relevantly relating `ProgramEvents.Txt/SystemEvents.Txt`, with options to launch notepad and view it.

 ### Preview
 The Main Menu...